Probate Timeline California: A Step-by-Step Guide

 After court approval, the executor distributes the remaining assets to beneficiaries according to the will (or according to California intestate succession law if there is no will).

-Months 10-14: Distribution, Receipts, and Closing the Estate
+Months 10-14: Distributing Assets and Closing the Estate

 Once the court approves the final distribution, the executor: